kenkool23/terraform-k8s/README.md

+# terrafom-events-feed-gke

 ## To run:

+You need to have your own docker images, one for the external service and one for the internal

 Open Google Cloud Shell and clone this repository.

-Open terraform.tfvars file and change project_id variable to your project ID.
+Open terraform.tfvars file and change project_id variable to your project ID and verify the docker image names are as needed
-If you comment out that line you will be prompted for the Project ID.
+If you comment out any of those lines you will be prompted for the variable values when applying the template.

 ## Then run:
 terraform init